WestHighMath/WestHighMath.github.io/_posts/2018-12-26-limits_continued.md

 ---
-title: "More Limits and Rules for Limits"
+title: "1.2 More Limits and Rules for Limits"
 date: 2018-12-26
 tags: [limits]
 mathjax: "true"